Kyrie Irving ‘Done In Boston,’ Jalen Rose Says On ESPN

 Irving came to the Celtics in August of 2017, after he demanded a trade away from the Cleveland Cavaliers, where he had played for his entire career up until that point.
 Irving declared last October that he “planned” to re-sign with the Celtics, per NBC Sports, although the player had backed off of that statement by February, per NBA.com.

 There has been much speculation on Irving’s ultimate free agency destination.
-Despite requesting a trade away from Lebron James when they both played for Cleveland, Irving has been rumored to have interest in a reunion with James with the Lakers, per Bleacher Report.
-The New York Knicks have also been mentioned as Irving’s new team, with a team-up with Kevin Durant often discussed, either there or across the river with the Brooklyn Nets.
-Irving and Jimmy Butler, also a free agent, have also reportedly discussed teaming up and signing with the same team, per Sports Net New York.
+Despite requesting a trade away from LeBron James when they both played for Cleveland, Irving has been rumored to have interest in a reunion with James with the Lakers, per Bleacher Report.
+The New York Knicks have also been mentioned as Irving’s potential new team, with a team-up with Kevin Durant often discussed, either there or across the river with the Brooklyn Nets.
+Irving and Jimmy Butler, also a free agent heading into the summer of 2019, have also reportedly discussed teaming up and signing with the same team, per Sports Net New York.

-The series between Boston and Milwaukee will resume with Game 5 on Thursday in Milwaukee, with the game broadcasst on TNT.
+The series between Boston and Milwaukee will resume with Game 5 on Thursday in Milwaukee, with the game broadcast on TNT.